Counseling Degrees and Programs in Washington

 Gonzaga University

 Gonzaga University offers prospective counselors three CACREP-accredited counseling degrees.
-The Master of Arts (MA) in Clinical Mental Health Counseling, the MA in Marriage and Family Counseling, and the MA in School Counseling are comprised of 60 credits each, including a 100-hour practicum, a 600-hour internship, and a final comprehensive exam.
+The Master of Arts (MA) in Clinical Mental Health Counseling, the MA in Marriage and Family Counseling, and the MA in School Counseling consist of 60 credits each, including a 100-hour practicum, a 600-hour internship, and a final comprehensive exam.
 Students learn to provide counseling services in diverse settings using multicultural counseling theories.
 The degrees take at least two years of full-time study to complete with coursework also taken during the summer terms.
-New students are admitted in the fall and the application process includes an in-person interview with counseling faculty.
-Graduates will meet the educational requirements in Washington for licensure in their respective areas of practice.
+New students are admitted in the fall and the application process may include an in-person interview with counseling faculty.
+Graduates will meet the educational requirements in Washington for licensure in their respective practice areas.

 Western Washington University